Stewardship

 • The tent spot was free of trash and had been smoothed out.

-• A note welcomed you, wished that you enjoy your time there as much as they did, told you about a sweet hidden swimming hole, and invited you where possible to leave the campsite even better than you found it.
+• A note welcomed you, wishing that you enjoy your time there as much as they did, told you about a sweet hidden swimming hole, and invited you where possible to leave the campsite even better than you found it.

 Your Lover is Another’s Friend